hyperjump-io/json-schema/README.md

 **Format**

-Format validation is disabled by default.
-You can enable it with the `setShouldValidateFormat` function.
+Format validation support needs to be explicitly loaded by importing `@hyperjump/json-schema/formats`.
+Once loaded, it depends on the dialect whether validation is enabled by default or not.
+You should explicitly enable/disable it with the `setShouldValidateFormat` function.

+The `hostname`, `idn-hostname`, and `idn-email` validators are fairly large.
+If you don't need support for those formats and bundle size is a concern, you can use `@hyperjump/json-schema/formats-lite` instead to leave out support for those formats.

 ```javascript
 import { registerSchema, validate } from "@hyperjump/json-schema/draft-2020-12";